sizvivek/LoanManagementApp/README.md

-# AspireLoanManagementApp
+# LoanManagementApp

-AspireLoanManagementApp is a Spring Boot(Java based) application that allows customers to apply for loans, admins to approve loan applications, and customers to make repayments.
+LoanManagementApp is a Spring Boot(Java based) application that allows customers to apply for loans, admins to approve loan applications, and customers to make repayments.

   ## Table of Contents
   - [Prerequisites](#prerequisites)